PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 These adverse reactions are listed below by body system:

-General Disorders and Administration Conditions: asthenia, fatigue, malaise
+General disorders and administration conditions: asthenia, fatigue, malaise

-Immune System Disorders: anaphylaxis (including anaphylactic shock), systemic lupus erythematosus
+Immune system disorders: anaphylaxis (including anaphylactic shock), systemic lupus erythematosus

 Investigations: weight changes

-Skin and Subcutaneous Tissue Disorders: severe dermatologic reactions (some fatal), including erythema multiforme, SJS/TEN, DRESS, AGEP, angioedema (Quincke's edema) and cutaneous lupus erythematosus
+Skin and subcutaneous tissue disorders: severe dermatologic reactions (some fatal), including erythema multiforme, SJS/TEN, DRESS, AGEP, angioedema (Quincke's edema) and cutaneous lupus erythematosus

-Musculoskeletal Disorders: rhabdomyolysis, bone fracture
+Musculoskeletal disorders: rhabdomyolysis, bone fracture

-Renal and Genitourinary Disorders: acute tubulointerstitial nephritis, erectile dysfunction
+Renal and genitourinary disorders: acute tubulointerstitial nephritis, erectile dysfunction

-Hepatobiliary Disorders: hepatocellular damage leading to jaundice and hepatic failure
+Hepatobiliary disorders: hepatocellular damage leading to jaundice and hepatic failure

-Psychiatric Disorder: hallucinations, confusion, insomnia, somnolence
+Psychiatric disorder: hallucinations, confusion, insomnia, somnolence

-Infections and Infestations: Clostridium difficile-associated diarrhea
+Infections and infestations: Clostridioides difficile-associated diarrhea

 Hematologic: pancytopenia, agranulocytosis